How to Dispose of Electronics in New York City (NYC)?

 • Hazardous Electronics: Devices that contain hazardous chemicals or pressurized gases, such as aerosol products and propane tanks, are not accepted.

-Can You Dispose Your E-Waste with Regular Trash in NYC?
+Can You Dispose of Your E-Waste with Regular Trash in NYC?

 Throwing your old electronics in the trash might seem like the easiest option, but in New York City, it’s actually against the law.
 Under the Disposal Ban, residents are prohibited from disposing of electronics with regular household garbage or curbside recycling.
-This rule helps prevent harmful materials like lead, mercury, and cadmium from ending up in landfills, where they can damage the environment and impact public health.
+This rule helps prevent harmful materials such as lead, mercury, and cadmium from entering landfills, where they can harm the environment and public health.

 You could face a fine if you’re caught tossing electronics in the trash.
 The amount depends on the type and quantity of items, so it’s best to avoid the risk altogether.

-For items that don’t fall under standard e-waste recycling—like large appliances, batteries, and light bulbs— it is always better to refer to the NYC Department of Sanitation website for proper disposal methods.
+For items that don’t fall under standard e-waste recycling, such as large appliances, batteries, and light bulbs, it is always better to refer to the NYC Department of Sanitation website for proper disposal methods.
 This ensures both legal compliance and environmentally responsible waste management.

 How to Dispose of Electronics in NYC?